 USSTRATCOM's Airborne National Command Post mission, as well as other command-and-control missions.
 Delivered as KC-135Bs, they were redesignated in 1964 to reflect their role.
-Equipment includes HF/VF/UHF radios, AFSAT- COM, Milstar, and HF/UHF low-speed data communications capability.
+Equipment includes HF/VF/UHF radios, AFSATCOM, Milstar, and HF/UHF low-speed data communications capability.
 Continuous airborne alert status ended July 24, 1990, but at least one of these air refuelable aircraft has since flown a mission each day.
-All will retire by October 1998 as the USN's E-6B aircraft take over the NCP mission.
+All retired by October 1998 as the USN's E-6B aircraft took over the NCP mission.